 - Local tours/Cultural activities/Dojo visits – at least once a month you will be invited to join a “day out” to discover important local locations, discover aspects of local culture or train as a guest at another dojo in Okinawa.

 - Weekly social dinner – once a week (or more) an opportunity to go out to eat and socialise with the dojo members and local friends.

 - You can make your own accommodation arrangements (very easy these days via booking.com, airbnb.com, etc, etc) or we can assist in arranging accommodation near the dojo.
-We strongly suggest a location within walking distance of the dojo and the nearest monorail stations Makishi station, Asato station and Miebashi Station.
+We suggest a location within walking distance of the dojo and the nearest monorail stations are Makishi station, Asato station and Miebashi Station.

 - You will be required to have sufficient finances prepared BEFORE arriving in Okinawa to cover the entirety of your stay including program fees, accommodation fees, daily expenses, etc. As a rough guide you should budget approximately $2500 per month.
 You are unlikely to be able to work legally whilst here on a tourist visa (see below).

 - You will be required to purchase your travel tickets to, and return from, Okinawa.
 If you plan to stay more than 90 days you may need to exit and return to Japan to renew your entry permit.

 - You are required to obtain the appropriate entry visa for Japan (for many countries a 90 day tourist visa but some vary so you MUST check with your local authorities and Japanese embassy.